 Paying the Debts of a Deceased Relative: Who Is Responsible?

-After a relative dies, the last thing grieving family members may expect are calls from debt collectors asking them to pay their loved one's outstanding debts.
+After a relative dies, the last thing grieving family members may expect are calls from debt collectors asking them to pay their deceased loved one's outstanding debts.
 According to the Federal Trade Commission (FTC), the nation's consumer protection agency, a surviving relative usually has no legal obligation to pay the debts of a family member who has died.
 In fact, the rights of surviving relatives are covered by the Fair Debt Collection Practices Act (FDCPA), which prohibits debt collectors from using abusive, unfair, or deceptive practices to collect from you.

 Under the FDCPA, which is enforced by the FTC, a debt collector is someone who regularly collects debts owed to others.
 This includes collection agencies, lawyers who collect debts on a regular basis, and companies that buy delinquent debts and then try to collect them.